SAP-samples/teched2023-IN160/exercises/ex1/README.md

-# Exercise 1 - Access & Explore SAP Integration Suite
+# Exercise 1 - Access and explore SAP Integration Suite

 In this exercise, you will
 - get access to an SAP Integration Suite tenant,